DTS POLICY 5000-0004

 This policy applies to all State of Utah employees and contractors that access the Internet through the State of Utah Network.

-Web filtering is applied to all networks which traverse the State of Utah external boundary firewall.
+Web filtering is applied to all networks which traverse the State of Utah perimeter firewall.

 The Chief Information Security Officer or the Enterprise Information Security Office will review requests to bypass restricted categories due to job duties when provided valid justification from the State Employee’s or State Contractor’s Manager or Director.